Hrutesh19/Employee_Management_System-/README.md

 - View Employees: Navigate to the "View" page to see the list of existing employees.
 - Delete Employee: Navigate to the "View" page, find the employee you want to delete, and click the delete button.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.
-5. Open a pull request.

 ## Acknowledgments